 In line with our commitment to increase representation of people from ethnic minority backgrounds at all levels in the firm, we are voluntarily reporting ethnicity pay gap data.
-We rely on our people voluntarily to provide their ethnicity data and 75% of our people have done so.
-Of that population, 14% identify having ethnic minority background.
+We rely on our people voluntarily to provide their ethnicity data and 86% of our people have done so.
+Of that population, 19% (14% last year) identify as being from an ethnic minority background.
 Because this number represents a relatively small number of staff even small changes to this group can cause a significant change to the overall mean and median ethnicity pay gap figures.
 However, we are pleased to report this year that both the mean and median figure have reduced.
-We are unable to report on our partner ethnicity pay gap as our voluntarily supplied data is not complete enough.
-We hope to be able to report on this for 2022.
+We are unable to report on our partner ethnicity pay gap as our voluntarily supplied data is not a large enough sample to report on.
+We hope to be able to report on this in the future.